murilopolese/thumbnail-preview-theme/README.md

 # Layout Created by Codrops

-Please read about our license: http://tympanus.net/codrops/licensing/
+Please read about their license: http://tympanus.net/codrops/licensing/

 # WordPress theme by Murilo Polese